AndroidJamSriLanka/Bucks/README.md

  * a student who does some part-time freelancer work, who needs to know what is the exact time you should withdraw your money in local    currency,

  * a person, who is getting ready to book your air tickets, order a gift to a friend from an online shopping mall or simply exchange      you money to another currency,

  * a small seller or a small company which does importing and exporting goods, wanting to get the maximum profits from your      transactions,

  * a CEO or a Director of a big company, who deals with serious financial transactions which worth billions of money.

 **************************************************************************************************************************************

-Solution
+<h4>Solution</h4>

 "WHY NOT go for an Android App which delivers, live updates on currency exchange rates to your finger tips ??? "